rohan9kulkarni/rohankulkarni.github.io/content/blog/ipsp/ipsp1_application_phase.md

 - A year of *studienkolleg* (German skills required)
 - A year of university-level education *in your home country*.
 Physics and Math should be included in that year of education.
 It means, ideally, a year of BSc Physics in your home country.
 Engineering could also work if you have the relevant subjects.
 - Successfully fulfilling the criteria required by Uni-assist in some particular examination.
-(Indian students
+(For example, Indian students can secure a seat by "passing" the JEE-Advanced exam)
-- Et cetera
+- Etc

 ## Q2) What is this Studienkolleg?